AMSP-04/NETN-CBRN/NETN-CBRN.md

 Figure 10-9: CBRN Protective Measures Interactions.

 ## HAZARD AREA MODELLING

 The modelling of hazard areas allows the representation of a contamination area to be sent to a simulation federate in the simplest possible form.
 This could be in the form of:

-a.
-The output from a hazard prediction algorithm (a warning area defined in Allied Tactical Publication (ATP)-45) [3] in response to a detector alarm or observation.
+* The output from a hazard prediction algorithm (a warning area defined in Allied Tactical Publication (ATP)-45) [3] in response to a detector alarm or observation.
-b.
-Raw output from a dispersion model (contours) during a simulation run.
+*	Raw output from a dispersion model (contours) during a simulation run.

 ### ATP45HazardArea